bpmn-os/bpmnos-engine/docs/md/bpmnos/extension.md

 Data attributes are similar to global attributes, however, they only exist within the @ref BPMN::Scope "scope" cotaining the @ref BPMN::DataObject "data object".

 @note Modifying data attribute values may lead to race conditions.
-However, when data attributes are only modified through activities within @ref BPMNS::Model::SequentialAdHocSubProcess "ad-hoc subprocesses with sequential ordering" and the respective performer garantees sequential execution of all activties modifying a data attribute value, race conditions can be prevented.
+However, when data attributes are only modified through activities within @ref BPMNOS::Model::SequentialAdHocSubProcess "ad-hoc subprocesses with sequential ordering" and the respective performer garantees sequential execution of all activties modifying a data attribute value, race conditions can be prevented.

 ### Status attributes